 Investigating these elements helps us make a positive identification of the explored object.

 Some of the various characteristics include texture, feeling, temperature and weight and they can be experienced differently within objects and surfaces.

-Below are a list of those observations;
+Below is a list of those observations;

 Texture: Helps to explore the character, body and texture of an artwork or object through touch.
 Whether hard or soft, identifiable features of an object or artwork can be asserted.